getporter/operator/README.md

 spec:
   debug: true # Optional.
 Specifies if porter should output additional debug logs.
 Defaults to false.
   debugPlugins: true # Optional.
 Specifies if porter should output additional debug logs related to plugins.
 Defaults to false.
-  default-secrets-plugin: kubernetes.secrets. # Optional.
+  defaultSecretsPlugin: kubernetes.secrets. # Optional.
 Specifies the key of the secrets plugin to use.
 Defaults to the Kubernetes secrets plugin.
   default-storage: in-cluster-mongodb # Optional.
 Specifies the name of the storage configuration to use.
 Defaults to the in-cluster mongodb server deployed with the operator.
   storage: # Optional.
 Defines a storage configuration to use instead of the in-cluster mongodb server.
     - name: in-cluster-mongodb